-All information related to academic dismissal from the programs of the College of Graduate Nursing will be reviewed by the SAP Committee.
-Dismissal decisions are presented in writing to the Dean by the college SAP Committee or the University Student Conduct Committee.
+All information related to academic dismissal from the programs of the College of Graduate Nursing will be reviewed by the Student Performance Committee.
+Dismissal decisions are presented in writing to the Dean by the college Student Performance Committee.
 The Dean has the authority to accept or reject the decision.